prachiig/rice-grain/README.md

 To develop the project we use the dataset available on Kaggle at the following link: https://www.kaggle.com/datasets/muratkokludataset/rice-image-dataset.
 The dataset is called *Rice Image Dataset*.
 It contains 75K images including 15K images for each rice variety that are: Arborio, Basmati, Ipsala, Jasmine and Karacadag.

-## Final Results

-The best model from scratch is the **Model_v7**. <br>

-# How to run the code

-Unless otherwise specified in the notebook section all codes can be runned in Google Colaboratory platform.
-All notebooks all already setted to import the necessary packages and also in this way you can easily use a GPU!

 # References

 [1] Koklu, M., Cinar, I., & Taspinar, Y. S. (2021).
 Classification of rice varieties with deep learning methods.
 Computers and Electronics in Agriculture, 187, 106285. https://doi.org/10.1016/j.compag.2021.106285